Boosterz22/PONIA-WIDGET-LFFI/replit.md

 ## System Architecture

-The PONIA AI system is a mobile-first application built with a React 18 frontend using Vite 5.
+The PONIA AI system is a **secure full-stack application** with an Express backend (Node.js) and React 18 frontend (Vite 5).
+The architecture follows a client-server pattern where the frontend runs on port 5000 and proxies API calls to the backend on port 3000.
 Routing is handled by React Router DOM, and styling employs custom CSS.
 Icons are provided by Lucide React.
 Data storage currently uses LocalStorage, with a planned migration to PostgreSQL via Supabase.

+**Security Architecture:**
+- **Backend (Express, port 3000):** Securely handles all OpenAI API calls server-side, protecting AI integration keys that are never exposed to the browser
+- **Frontend (Vite, port 5000):** Proxies `/api/*` requests to backend via Vite proxy configuration
+- **AI Integration:** OpenAI GPT-4o-mini credentials (`AI_INTEGRATIONS_OPENAI_*`) remain server-side only
+- **Deployment:** Managed via `start.sh` script that launches backend and frontend simultaneously

-The core AI functionality leverages a hybrid architecture combining a local rules engine with OpenAI's GPT-4o-mini via Replit AI Integrations.
+The core AI functionality leverages a hybrid architecture combining a local rules engine with OpenAI's GPT-4o-mini via Replit AI Integrations (server-side).

 **Key Features and Implementations:**